kumuluz/kumuluzee-health/README.md

         connection-url: jdbc:mysql://localhost:3306/customers?user=mysql&password=mysql
 ```

-To enable data source availability health check, we also need to provide a database driver in pom.xml.
+To enable data source availability health check, we also need to provide a database driver library in pom.xml.

 Example configuration: